syslog-ng/syslog-ng.github.io/doc/_admin-guide/190_The_syslog-ng_manual_pages/004_persist-tool_manual.md

 {: .notice--info-end}

-**CAUTION:** Persist-tool is a special tool for syslog-ng experts.
+**WARNING:** Persist-tool is a special tool for syslog-ng experts.
 Do use the tool unless you know exactly what you are doing.
 Misconfiguring it will result in irrecoverable damage to the persist file, without any warning.
 {: .notice--danger}

 ## THE DUMP COMMAND